invpe/TT-Demomaking/Releases/README.md

 # WINE Working
 These are working with Wine running Linux Mint on `Linux 5.15.0-87-generic #97-Ubuntu SMP Mon Oct 2 21:09:21 UTC 2023 x86_64 x86_64 x86_64 GNU/Linux`
+One thing that isn't working is AUDIO, maybe there's a way to run it, but i didn't find time to play more with the configuration.

 For some of them i found dates for the EXE files, which i'll place as a reference point in the time travel.